 Since the spring of 2016, NCSEA has led the Electric Vehicle Working Group with several goals, one of which is to ensure that Volkswagen (VW) settlement funds are used efficiently and effectively.
 As part of the settlement, up to 15 percent of the total $92 million funding can be used to expand infrastructure, such as charging stations, that support the use of EVs.

-The Working Group sent a letter to Governor Cooper, asking him to designate all 15% of available funds for these purposes.
+The Working Group sent a letter to Governor Cooper, asking him to designate all 15 percent of available funds for these purposes.
 The letter was signed by all of the active organizations in the working group, including Duke Energy; Southern Alliance for Clean Energy; the Electrification Coalition; EVgo; the NC Clean Energy Technology Center; ChargePoint; Advanced Energy; Sierra Club; and Brightfield.

 In the fall of 2017, Governor Cooper named the N.C.
 Department of Environmental Quality (NC DEQ) as the lead agency to manage North Carolina’s $92 million share of the VW Environmental Mitigation Trust.